NexusMutual/docs/docs/overview/resources/faq.md

 Proof of loss is different for each cover product.
 You can find information on proof of loss on each page within the [Cover Products](/overview/cover-products/) section.

-### How long does the Claims Assessment process take?
+### How long does the Claim Assessment process take?

-From the time you submit your claim, it usually takes between three and six days for claims assessors to review, vote, and determine a claim's outcome.
+From the time you submit your claim, it usually takes between three (3) and six (6) days for claim assessors to review, vote, and determine a claim's outcome.

 ## Staking